OutSystems/docs-odc/src/eap/forge/install.md

     </div>

-1. To use the asset, open it in Service Studio.
+1. To use the asset, open it in ODC Studio.

 ## Update an installed Forge asset